FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/ready-events.md

 As described above the `ffReady` event indicates the core library is ready but not the elements.
 At the time the search is executed, the `ff-communication` element isn't initialized yet and therefore no communication information is available.

-Instead we want to use the `WebComponentsReady` to wait until all FACT-Finder Web Components are upgraded:
+Instead, we want to use the `WebComponentsReady` to wait until all FACT-Finder Web Components are upgraded:
 ```html
 <script>
     //CORRECT